RappidDevelopment/PhillyBikeShare-iOS/README.md

 Bike Philly is a free iOS application that helps you locate the closest Indego docking station and how many bikes and open docks are available.

+The application can be downloaded in the [Apple App Store](https://itunes.apple.com/us/app/bike-philly-philly-bike-share/id998132080?mt=8).

 ## Build Instructions

 You'll need `Cocoapods` for most of our dependencies.
 [CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like [AFNetworking](https://github.com/AFNetworking/AFNetworking) in your projects.